Insurance Claims After an Accident: The Basics

 After calculating the value of your claim, the insurance company will then issue a settlement check.
 If your claim is denied or if you believe the amount of the settlement is inadequate, you can appeal to the insurance company.
 An appeal may require you to submit to additional examinations or provide further information and evidence about the accident.

 Denial of Claims and the Appeals Process

 There are a number of reasons why your claim may be denied.
-For example, you may have waited too long to file your claim or failed to submit to an independent medical examination.
-Alternatively, the type of accident you were involved in may not be covered under your insurance plan.
+For example, you may have waited too long after an accident to file your claim or failed to submit to an independent medical examination.
+Alternatively, the type of car accident you were involved in may not be covered under your insurance plan.

 Calculating the Value of Insurance Claims